Tommyrob1213/Hello_World/README.md

 # Hello_World

 Hello all!
+This is my practice repository.

-My name is Thomas Robinson, and I am a finance and business analytics double major I had a jimmy johns #11 with no tomato today with kickin' ranch
+My name is Thomas Robinson, and I am a finance and business analytics double major at the Tippie College of Business.